 - YO again and draw the yarn through the last 2 loops.

-- You’ve just made a double crochet in a foundation chain!
+- You’ve just made a dc in a foundation chain!
 Continue to make dc stitches until you reach the end of the row, then chain 3 again as the turning chain for dc.

 Double Crochet in Next Row